 Communication goals are, very simply, targets that we use to share and communicate knowledge, information, and emotion.

-Communication goals define broad aims, objectives, and intentions of communication for individuals and businesses.
+In essence, communication goals define broad aims, objectives, and intentions of communication for individuals and businesses.
 Additionally, business communication is always goal-oriented, says the career guide team at Indeed, the global job-matching and hiring platform.
 Furthermore, effective business communication goals play a crucial role in the execution of business strategies.
 They also need to be specific and measurable, although this isn’t always easy to do.

 “Communication goals define the broad intentions and aims of communication for both individuals and businesses and may not always be easy to measure.”